SecondMarket plans regulated bitcoin exchange

-NEW YORK (Reuters) - SecondMarket Holdings, a New York firm that facilitates investments in privately held companies, is planning a U.S.-based regulated exchange for bitcoin investors, the company’s founder and chief executive, Barry Silbert, said on Tuesday.
+NEW YORK, Feb 25 (Reuters) - SecondMarket Holdings, a New York firm that facilitates investments in privately held companies, is planning a U.S.-based regulated exchange for bitcoin investors, the company’s founder and chief executive, Barry Silbert, said on Tuesday.

 Silbert said the new exchange will be modeled after the New York Stock Exchange, and would be launched possibly in the summer of 2014.
 He hopes to recruit at least 10 members by the end of March and is currently in discussions with bitcoin companies, as well as at least half a dozen global banks.